 - Cargo loading company

-If the accident was caused by improperly-loaded cargo, poor road conditions, a parts malfunction, or faulty maintenance, your lawyer will investigate who was ultimately to blame.
+If the accident was caused by improperly-loaded cargo, poor road conditions, a parts malfunction, or faulty maintenance, your Atlanta truck accident attorney will investigate who was ultimately to blame.

 Truck accidents often involve multiple parties.
 When a truck crashes, it can collide with several vehicles at once, causing serious and deadly injuries and vehicle damage.
 If more than one party was at fault for the accident, you might need to file a claim with multiple insurance companies.